The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 The Home Buyer’s Plan (HBP)

 Although you typically have to pay taxes when withdrawing money from your RRSP, there is a caveat.
-If you’re a first-time homebuyer, the HBP allows you to withdraw up to $35,000 tax-free from your RRSP to purchase your first home.
+If you’re a first-time homebuyer, the Home Buyer’s Plan allows you to withdraw up to $35,000 tax-free from your RRSP to purchase your first home.

 Understanding & Planning for Expenses

 As we’ve already discussed, your monthly mortgage payments and down payment aren’t the only costs associated with buying a home.
-Here are a few costs, fees, and expenses that you need to consider when saving for your first home.
+Here are a few costs, fees, and expenses you must consider when saving for your first home.

 Closing Costs